aromerobzx/DbMigrationApi/README.md

 - Upload CSV files to populate one of the three tables `departments`,`jobs` and `hired_employees`.
 - Batch insert transactions (1-1000 records at a time).
 - Automatic duplicate detection to avoid inserting existing records.
+- It's working with a sqlite db but it could work with any other database service.
 - Clean architecture

 ## Endpoints